To Shop Textbooks Online

 Textbooks and Course Materials Refund Policy

-Course materials purchased on or after January 22, 2019 and on or before March 19, 2019 may be returned within 7 business days of purchase, in the original condition including any wrapping.
-Course materials purchased after March 19, 2019 are not returnable for a refund.
+Course materials purchased for summer term courses between May 20, 2019 and August 2, 2019 may be returned within 3 business days of purchase date, and must be in the original condition purchased; new items, including packages and bundles that are sold shrink-wrapped must remain intact in un-opened shrink-wrapping to be eligible for a refund.
+Course materials purchased for summer term after August 2, 2019 are not returnable for a refund.

-Digital Access Codes/eBooks must be returned within 7 business days of purchase regardless of purchase date, providing that 10% or less of the product has been accessed and no pages have been printed.
+Digital Access Codes/eBooks can be returned within 3 business days of purchase date as long as no more than 10% of the product has been accessed and no pages have been printed.

 Rent and save!